The Bible says in Ecclesiastes 7:7-9,

 The Bible says in Ecclesiastes 7:10, Say not

-a defence: but the excellency of knowledge is, that
+and money is a defence: but the excellency of

-day of prosperity be joyful, but in the day of adversity consider: God also
+In the day of prosperity be joyful, but in the day of adversity consider: God

 nothing after him.
 One of the ways of coming into money is through an